Good Food Month: A tasty celebration in Brisbane

 Wondering where to start?
 Here’s our Top 5 Good Food Month event picks.
 Elastic-waisted pants are encouraged.

-The Asian-inspired market will pop-up and rock your world/tastebuds from 5pm (and 4pm on weekends) at South Bank, with loads of lanterns and live music to top it off.
+The Asian-inspired market will pop-up and rock your world/tastebuds from 5pm (and 4pm on weekends) for 12 days at the Cultural Forecourt at South Bank, with loads of lanterns and live music to top it off.
 Find your cuisine of choice in a sea of stalls serving up hot Vietnamese pho, gyoza, authentic Indonesian food and, well, oodles of noodles.

 Just starting to whet the appetite?

-Take a look at the Good Food Month program for all the activities on offer around the city and further afield (party on Hervey Bay’s Scarness pier, anyone?).
+Take a look at the Good Food Month program for all the activities on offer around the city.